 Besides great water, top-tier dispensers, and unquestionably superior service, a final factor you want in your water bottle company is community involvement.

 Besides treating the environment right and treating their customers right, does the company give back to the community?
 Are they involved in any local charities or community action initiatives?
-Buying water local keeps money in the local economy and may also funnel funds to worthy local causes.
+Buying water locally keeps money in the local economy and may also funnel funds to worthy local causes.
 That’s certainly a factor worth taking into account.

 In sum, we can say that all water bottle companies are not created equal.
-Some give you few options, poor service, and give nothing back to the local community.
+Some give you a few options, poor service, and give nothing back to the local community.
 Others offer you the best water and water equipment, top-tier customer-focused service (even on short notice), and invest in the community that is giving them patronage.